-The Senior Project Fresh / Market Fresh program provides low-income seniors with coupons to purchase locally grown fruits and vegetables at their local farmers markets.
+The Senior Project Fresh program provides low-income seniors with coupons to purchase locally grown fruits and vegetables at their local farmers markets.
 Washtenaw County Health Department receives a limited number of coupon booklets from the Michigan Department of Health and Human Services Aging and Adult Services Agency each summer.
 The program starts in the summer and runs to October 31 each year.

-To qualify for the program an individual must be:
+To qualify for the program an individual must:

 Be 60 years of age or older.
 Or be 55 years of age or older AND a member of a federally-recognized tribe/an urban Native American group.